Luos-io/Documentation/src/pages/demo_boards/boards_list/controller-motor.md

 This board is able to control DC motors with a reduction and a sensor (usually called motor-reducer or speed-reducer).

-The Controlled-motor board provides a PID control on the output position, and PID control on the output speed, taking into account the reducer and the encoder.
+The Controller-motor board provides a PID control on the output position, and PID control on the output speed, taking into account the reducer and the encoder.

-You can find basic information about PID control here: <a href="https://medium.com/luosrobotics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661" target="_blank">**An introduction to PID control with DC motor**</a> and a example code to tune your PID on the [Controlled motor container]({{containers_path}}/controlled-motor.md) page of this documentation.
+You can find basic information about PID control here: <a href="https://medium.com/luosrobotics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661" target="_blank">**An introduction to PID control with DC motor**</a> and a example code to tune your PID on the [Controller motor container]({{containers_path}}/controller-motor.md) page of this documentation.